acidburnmonkey/windows11-cleaner/README.md

 # windows11-cleaner
-Is a bloat free ccleaner
+Is a bloat free "ccleaner"

 -removes temp files at %temp% and temp
 -cleans prefetch cache